Championing Small Batch Producers

 Community Challenges:

-Sustainable Abaca Cultivation: Ensuring a consistent and sustainable supply of high-quality abaca fibers is crucial.
+Sustainable Rattan, Pandan and Abaca Cultivation: Ensuring a consistent and sustainable supply of high-quality fibers is crucial.
 Factors such as plant diseases, climate change, and the need for sustainable farming practices can impact production.

 Market Access and Competition: While there is a demand for abaca products, artisans often struggle to access larger markets and compete with mass-produced goods.
 Building brand recognition and establishing distribution channels are ongoing challenges.